Terms to Know

 Ready to Enroll?

-To enroll or make changes to your benefits, visit bswift, our secure, online enrollment website.
+Learn about your YNHHS benefits by visiting our virtual benefits fair.
+Then, to enroll or make changes to your benefits, visit bswift, our secure, online enrollment website.
 You’ll be prompted to enter your YNHHS username and password.
 If you are enrolling before your hire date, use this link to visit bswift and follow the temporary username and password instructions there.
 If you run into problems, call HRConnect at 844-543-2147.
 Need more info first?
 You’ll find details at HRConnect.